openziti/ziti-doc/docusaurus/docs/core-concepts/security/authentication/auth.md

 #### Authentication Queries

-Authentication Queries are represented on an API Session the property `authQuries` which is an array.
+Authentication Queries are represented on an API Session the property `authQueries` which is an array.
 An example MFA challenge represented as an Authentication Query is provided below.

 ```json